 Being in love does not mean that you shouldn’t have to work to create a life.
 You’re going to have to learn to share time, and space, and money, and effort and energy.
 You need to have a division of labor.
 Set goals for your children.
 There’s a lot of work in a marriage and when you’re thinking about it, make sure that you have goals so you’re moving in one direction.
 Don’t just flounder around.
 (Dr Phil McGraw)

 • Ask your pastor for a copy of the words of your wedding ceremony.
 (Tell him in advance that you’ll want this so he’s prepared.)
-Then frame and hang them in a place (like in your bedroom) where they’ll be a continual reminder of what you promised one another, and what you vowed before God on your wedding day.
+Then frame and hang them in a place where they’ll be a continual reminder of what you promised one another.
+This will remind you what you vowed before God on your wedding day.
 Too often married couples forget the promises they made.
-The old saying, “out of sight, out of mind”, is not a good thing to have happen when it comes to remembering and following through on sacred wedding vows —which are supposed to be kept “until death do we part”… “from this day forward.”
+The old saying, “out of sight, out of mind” is not good it comes to following through on sacred wedding vows.
+Your vows are supposed to be kept “until death do we part”… “from this day forward.”
 (Cindy Wright)

 Remember, successful marriages are not of perfection, rather of two people willing to grow closer to Christ and each other.
 Don’t be discouraged if you struggle with any of the above reasons, but before you get married, do yourself and your future spouse a favor by first committing to grow stronger in each area.
 (Dr Randy Carlson, Theintentionallife.com, a Marriage E-mentoring tip)

 • You must have the strength to be willing to end the engagement if you do not believe that marriage is the appropriate step.
 There is a reason that we do not go straight from the proposal to the wedding chapel.
 The engagement period is not just for planning the event; it is also for thinking through what it means to be married and, specifically, what it means to be married to this individual.